 Infinite passion for singing, many years of experience and craving for quality; this is what binds the six singers of Ambrosia a cappella.
 From vocalist to the conductor to composer, every member has its own solid roots in the world of music.
 They all bring in their own expertise, with an exciting musical mix as a result.
 A challenging jazz song, mystical sound palettes, famous pop songs in fresh new versions, improvisation, vocal percussion; Ambrosia does it all.
 Having started with famous arrangements of e.g. The Real Group and Rajaton, they have recently received their first own jazz composition by Joop van Erven, determined to make their own footprint in the vocal world.

-Ambrosia a cappella was founded in March 2018, and presented itself to an audience for the first time on the 1st of June in a private concert.
+Ambrosia a cappella was founded in March 2018 and presented itself to an audience for the first time on the 1st of June in a private concert.
 The reactions of the public were overwhelmingly positive.
 At the end of August, the first public performance in Luxor Live Arnhem followed, a collaboration with the Guus Tangelder Bigband.
-At the beginning of November, the group collaborated once again, this time with the classical chamber choir Consensus Vocalis in Hengelo, conducted by Ambrosia member Cristoph Mac-Carty.
-A recital in Castle Doornenburg is planned for April 2019, amongst other things.
+At the beginning of November, the group collaborated once again, this time with the classical chamber choir Consensus Vocalis in Hengelo, conducted by Ambrosia member Christoph Mac-Carty.
+On the 14th of April 2019 Ambrosia a cappella gave it’s first official ‘full concert’ in Castle Doornenburg.

 Marko Maresch – his lowest note cannot be measured – studied music technology and composition in Utrecht, sang in several leading a cappella groups and is undoubtedly the most coveted bass in the Netherlands.
 Christoph Mac-Carty is not only a baritone and jazz pianist but also the conductor of student choir Dekoor close harmony, that has been the triple winner of the World Choir Games.
 Alfred de Jonge makes many sopranos jealous of his high tones.
 He followed several conducting courses and loves to either sing in groups or conduct them himself.
-Annemarie Homan sang with top groups such as Dekoor, Be Sharp and Vocalicious and is currently studying Vocal Leadership at the Royal Academy of Music Aarhus / Aalborg in Denmark.
-Elke Jansen, originally a pianist, works with – and writes for – choirs and singing groups of all shapes and sizes, and is, amongst other things, the founder of the Arnhem vocal platform Vocal Vibes.
-Vera Westera graduated from her singing study at the conservatory with honours twice, won several vocal (jazz) prizes, and is a desirable and gladly heard virtuoso soloist and singing teacher.
+Pien Schneider was for eight years lead singer of the First Showband.
+She’s a frequently asked backing vocalist by international artists, such as The original voices of BZN and George Baker, and teaches Pop singing at the Conservatory of ArtEZ.
+Elke Jansen, originally a pianist, works with and writes for choirs and singing groups of all shapes and sizes, and is, amongst other things, the founder of the Arnhem vocal platform Vocal Vibes.
+Vera Westera graduated from her singing study at the conservatory with honours twice, won several vocal (jazz) prizes, and is a desirable and gladly heard virtuoso soloist (e.g. with Orkest De Ereprijs and the Guus Tangelder Bigband) and singing teacher.

 The German A Cappella Band VOXID is famous for its unique songwriting, musical perfection and simply entertaining performances.
 Based on these three main ingredients, VOXID has found the recipe to serve multifaceted Pop to a constantly increasing audience.